 It will be difficult to forge a ‘green deal for Europe’ without negative consequences for industry and related subsidies.
 A decline in living standards in the ‘new EU’ compared to the rest of Europe will entail serious political ramifications and votes on the deal will be split.
 A change in leadership in industry-reliant countries – however improbable, given their popularity driven by higher economic growth, lower unemployment, and fiscal probity compared with ‘old Europe’ – would do little to reverse the situation.

 Miroslav Singer is Director of Institutional Affairs and Chief Economist at Generali CEE Holding.
-He is the former Governor of the Czech National Bank.
+He is a former Governor of the Czech National Bank.